wocalage/staticWebsite/README.md

 # staticWebsite

-## I bought it for 5 yuan, if you need the static website, Just take away!
+## I bought it for ￥5, if you need the static website, Just take away!